temporalio/edu-interacting-with-workflows-typescript-code/exercises/sending-signals-external/README.md

 We want to start both Workflows - `pizzaWorkflow` and `fulfillOrderSignal`.

-1. Edit the `client.ts` file to start the `fulfillOrderSignal` Workflow using `client.workflow.start`.
+1. Edit the `client.ts` file to start the `fulfillOrderWorkflow` Workflow using `client.workflow.start`.
 2. Use the same argument and task queue as `pizzaWorkflowHandle`.
 3. Set the Workflow ID to be `signal-fulfilled-order-${order.orderNumber}` or any other meaningful ID.
 4. Save the file.